HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/imageresize2025.md

 - Image processing for web servers.

 Drawbacks:
-- Imageflow.NET is tri-licensed under a commercial license, the AGPLv3, and the Apache 2 license, which would drive any manager mad.
+- ImageFlow.NET is tri-licensed under a commercial license, the AGPLv3, and the Apache 2 license, which would drive any manager mad.
 - The implementation for me feels crazy.
 If you are familiar to ImageResizer, you may disagree with me but...
 ARGH!!
 Cooties!!
 I copied an example piece of code.
 And I hate it.
 It has all the expensive stuff in it which I always try to avoid.
 It is the only async one.
 It has the ResizerCommands from the old ImageResizer package.
 For me it feels awkward.
 I think I could easily improve this piece of code to make me feel less itchy, but I do not want to touch it.
 - ImageFlow is still on version 0, this might indicate there is no production version available yet.

-### NetVips

-NetVips is a .NET wrapper around the libvips library.
-It is cross-platform and has a lot of image processing functions.

-Use case:
-Easy to implement image processing library for .NET Framework (>=4.52) and .NET >6.0.

-Unique selling points:
-- It supports Windows, Linux and MacOS (I did not test this).
-- Pipeline-like implementation, which is quite clever.
-- Documentation is good.

 ### Packages summarized